marcoxa/CL3270/README.md

 To start the server just issue the following:
 ```
-CL-USER 1 > (asdf:load-system "cl3270")
+CL-USER 42 > (asdf:load-system "cl3270")
 ;;; ...
 T

-CL-USER 2 > (in-package "CL3270")
+CL-USER 43 > (in-package "CL3270")
 #<The CL3270 package, 327/512 internal, 6/16 external>

-CL3270 3 > (load "examples/example2.lisp")
+CL3270 44 > (load "examples/example2.lisp")
 #P"examples/example2.lisp")

-CL3270 4 > (cl3270-example2 :debug nil)
+CL3270 45 > (cl3270-example2 :debug nil)
 ```

-I am assuming you moved in the correct directoy and that you have loaded the `.asd` file, etc. etc.
+I am assuming you moved in the correct directory and that you have loaded the `.asd` file, etc. etc.

 Now you can start [wx3270](http://x3270.bgp.nu/) terminal and connect